xfgusta/clk/README.md

 ## Examples

+Shows the current time on a binary clock:

 ```
 $ clk
 ```

-Shows the current time on a binary clock
+Shows the current time on a binary clock and in its standard sexagesimal form:

 ```
 $ clk; date +"%H   %M   %S"
 ```

-Shows the current time on a binary clock and in its standard sexagesimal form

 ## Install